meilisearch/documentation/learn/core_concepts/indexes.md

 ## Index creation

-Meilisearch automatically creates an index for you the first time you add a document, or you can create one manually using the [create index endpoint](/reference/api/indexes.md#create-an-index).
+Meilisearch automatically creates an index for you the first time you add a document.
+You can also create one manually using the [create index endpoint](/reference/api/indexes.md#create-an-index).

 ## Index UID